nickziv/libslablist/README.md

 Here is an explanation of what each file does.

-	- `slablist_impl.h`: Common structures, constants, as well as detailed documentation of the implementation.
+* `slablist_impl.h`: Common structures, constants, as well as detailed documentation of the implementation.

-	- `slablist.h`: The consumer-facing function declarations and constants.
+* `slablist.h`: The consumer-facing function declarations and constants.

-	- `slablist_add.c`: The element insertion routines.
+* `slablist_add.c`: The element insertion routines.

-	- `slablist_rem.c`: The element removal routines.
+* `slablist_rem.c`: The element removal routines.

-	- `slablist_umem.c`: The memory allocation routines.
+* `slablist_umem.c`: The memory allocation routines.

-	- `slablist_find.c`: The search routines.
+* `slablist_find.c`: The search routines.
 Everything for searching slabs, subslabs, and slablists.

-	- `slablist_cons.c`: Slablist creation, destruction, reaping routines.
+* `slablist_cons.c`: Slablist creation, destruction, reaping routines.
-	Also, linking routines for slabs, subslabs, and small_lists.
+Also, linking routines for slabs, subslabs, and `small_lists`.
 Also, sublayer attach/detach routines.
 Routines for converting between singly-linked-lists and slab lists.
 Finally foldr, foldl, and map routines, as well as their ranged variants.
-Basically, a dumping ground for everything that doesn't fit in _add, _rem, or _umem source files.
+Basically, a dumping ground for everything that doesn't fit in `_add`, `_rem`, or `_umem source files`.

-	- `slablist_test.c`: A large collection of testing routines.
+* `slablist_test.c`: A large collection of testing routines.
 These routines sanity check the state of the slablist.
 For example, it checks that the number of elements in a slab never exceeds the maximum, and that a removal doesn't leave a gap in the slab, and so forth.
-	Basically, these tests are like very powerful and very expensive ASSERTs.
-They are very expensive to run all the time, so they are wrapped in DTrace IS_ENABLED() probes.
+Basically, these tests are like very powerful and very expensive `ASSERT`s.
+They are very expensive to run all the time, so they are wrapped in DTrace `IS_ENABLED()` probes.
 This means they won't be run unless we enable specific DTrace probes at run time.
 This means that they are _always_ present but remain dormant until activated by someone.
-For this reason there is no DEBUG conditional-macro in the code.
+For this reason there is no `DEBUG` conditional-macro in the code.
 We ship with all of our probes and test functions, because they have negligible costs when disabled.

-	- `slablist_provider.d`: A DTrace source file that defines the DTrace probes provided by the library.
+* `slablist_provider.d`: A DTrace source file that defines the DTrace probes provided by the library.

-	- `slablist_provider.h`: A header file generated from the `slablist_provider.d` file.
+* `slablist_provider.h`: A header file generated from the `slablist_provider.d` file.
 It has to live in the tree, to facilitate compilation on systems where the `dtrace` command may not be present (such as Linux).

 The `tools/` directory contains tools that can be used in development, or that are used by the benchmarking code.
 The `tests/` directory contains D scripts